aspose-cells/Aspose.Cells-API-References/english/go-cpp/HtmlTableLoadOption/_index.md

 ## HtmlTableLoadOption class

-Represents the option when import table from html.
+Represents the option when importing a table from HTML.

 ```go